Supporting businesses during construction

 Guidelines for Business Support

-The Melbourne Metro Rail Authority (MMRA) has created the Business Support Guidelines for Construction to help businesses continue to operate throughout the Metro Tunnel construction program so they can take advantage of the long-term benefits and opportunities that the new Metro Tunnel will bring to Melbourne's business community.
+Rail Projects Victoria (RPV) has created the Business Support Guidelines for Construction to help businesses continue to operate throughout the Metro Tunnel construction program so they can take advantage of the long-term benefits and opportunities that the new Metro Tunnel will bring to Melbourne's business community.

-The Guidelines, approved by the Minister for Planning, outline the proactive measures and support services that MMRA and the appointed construction contractors may deliver to support businesses that experience disruption from Metro Tunnel construction.
+The Guidelines, approved by the Minister for Planning, outline the proactive measures and support services that RPV and the appointed construction contractors may deliver to support businesses that experience disruption from Metro Tunnel construction.

 Types of business support include:

 - Promoting individual businesses and precincts through various channels.

 - Activation opportunities such as tailored events, leveraging existing events and pop-ups.